 In Table \ref{tbl:rl_results}, we compare the performance of DiffCPS to other offline RL methods in D4RL~\citep{fu2020} tasks.
-We only focus on the MuJoCo locomotion and AntMaze tasks due to the page limit.
+We merely illustrate the results of the MuJoCo locomotion and AntMaze tasks due to the page limit.
 In traditional MuJoCo tasks, DiffCPS outperforms other methods as well as recent diffusion-based method~\citep{wang2022b,lu2023,hansen-estruch2023} by large margins in most tasks, especially in the HalfCheetah medium.
-Note the medium datasets are collected by an online SAC~\citep{haarnoja2018} agent trained to approximately $1/3$ the performance of the expert.
-Hence, the medium datasets contain a lot of suboptimal trajectories, which makes the offline RL algorithms hard to learn.
+The medium datasets are collected by online SAC~\citep{haarnoja2018} agent trained to approximate $1/3$ the performance of the expert.
+Hence, it contains a lot of suboptimal trajectories, which makes the offline RL algorithms hard to learn.

-Compared to the locomotion tasks, the AntMaze tasks are more challenging since the datasets consist of sparse rewards and suboptimal trajectories.
+Compared to the locomotion tasks, AntMaze tasks are more challenging since the datasets consist of sparse rewards and suboptimal trajectories.
 Even so, DiffCPS also achieves competitive or SOTA results compared with other methods.
-In relatively simpler tasks like umaze, DiffCPS can achieve a $100\pm 0\% $ success rate on some seeds, which shows the powerful ability to learn from suboptimal trajectories of our method.
-In other AntMaze tasks, DiffCPS also shows competitive performance compared to other state-of-the-art diffusion-based approaches.
-Overall, DiffCPS outperforms the state-of-the-art algorithms, even the recent diffusion-based state-of-the-art algorithms by a very significant margin.
+For simpler tasks like umaze, DiffCPS achieves $100\pm 0\% $ success rate on some seeds, which shows its powerful ability to learn from suboptimal trajectories.
+In other AntMaze tasks, DiffCPS also shows competitive performance compared to other SOTA diffusion-based approaches.
+Overall, the experiments demonstrate the effectiveness of DiffCPS compared to several existing methods for offline RL.